seanox/virtual-environment/README.md

 # Usage

 - Download the release
-- Configure the target environment in `build.properties`
+- Configure the target environment in `creator.yaml`
 - Use the command line and go to the root directory of the project
+- Call `npm install` to initialize the runtime environment
-- Call `ant`
+- Call `node creator.js` to create the Portable Development Environment
-- Target environment is created in the directory `./assembly`
+- Target environment is created in the directory `./workspace`

 # Changes (Change Log)